kenhowardpdx/kenhowardpdx.github.io/resume/index.md

 * Design and develop websites, landing pages, e-mail newsletters, display banner ads, and more.
-* Work with clients such as Wendy's, Oil Can Henry's, Clackamas County
+* Work with clients such as Wendy's, Oil Can Henry's, Clackamas County.

 ## Education
 **Mt.
 Hood Community College,** Gresham, OR<br>